 Practice 6: Information and Resource Seeking.
 Access, evaluate, and use valid and reliable health information, products, services, and related resources.

 Students seek out developmentally and age-appropriate information from reliable sources to enhance health and well-being.
-For younger students, information and resources may come from the school nurse or an adult at home.
+For younger students, information and resources may come from the physical educator, school nurse or an adult at home.
 As students grow and seek information from new sources (e.g., the internet, healthcare provider, community resources), they must apply increasing sophistication to evaluate the level of expertise, credibility, and potential agendas or bias of their sources in order to use this information in meaningful ways.
 Media literacy is enhanced by students analyzing sources of information and resources to determine the level to which media information and resources help or hinder health.

 Students know how to use health products (e.g., toothbrushes, adhesive bandages, deodorant, reproductive health products, heart rate monitors) in ways appropriate for the given situations.
 They also determine the accessibility of products and services that enhance health that are appropriate for their given context or situation.
 Students can seek out health services and resources that are culturally relevant and responsive to their needs for both themselves and others.
 For younger students, this may take the form of learning how to call 9-1-1 when someone needs help or identify community or school health helpers.
 In the upper grades, students may learn how to identify and use community resources to support health care needs or develop coping strategies.